-"Too-Familiar Jesus" - Mark 6:1-13 - July 8/12
+"Open Ears, Open Minds, Open Hearts" - Mark 6:1-13 - July 5/15

 Hometowns have some funny characteristics, don't they?
 I think every hometown has some unique habits, customs, foods, practices that are peculiar to that place - and some peculiar people as well!
-Local sayings and odd idioms of speech are other things that are peculiar to hometowns.
-Some are more obvious than others, for example the Irish accent and quaint sayings that identify someone from St. John's in Newfoundland, or the other dialects that to a trained ear identify the specific town or even cove from which the speaker comes!
+Local sayings and odd idioms of speech are among the characteristics that are peculiar to hometowns.
+Some are more obvious than others, for example the Irish accent and quaint sayings that identify someone from St. John's in Newfoundland, or the Francophone expressions from Quebecois, or the flat understatements of Prairie farmers.

-My hometown is Sudbury, a nickel-mining centre in Northern Ontario, and there were lots of local expressions there.
+While I was born in Windsor and also lived in Winnipeg as a young child, I consider my hometown to be Sudbury, a nickel-mining centre in Northern Ontario, and there were lots of local expressions there.
 One that drove my father crazy was the expression, "went and did", as in, "do you know what I went and did?"
 I was reminded of all his grumbling as I read "so they went out and proclaimed" in verse 12 of our reading from Mark's gospel.
-It is so close to "they went and did" that it made me chuckle when I read it.
+It is so close to "they went and did" that I chuckled when I read it.

-Another characteristic of hometowns that strikes home in this reading is the whole issue of not having respect for hometown people we know who have achieved much in life.
-Even when they rise to superstar status, we tend to claim, "oh, I knew her when she ...", or, "I remember him as a kid in school", and diminish their accomplishments with our memories of them when they were just like us.
-It is said, for example, that it is almost impossible to find a man in Timmins who doesn't claim to have "dated" Shania Twain!
+Another characteristic of hometowns that strikes home for me in this reading is the whole issue of not having respect for hometown people we know who have achieved much in life.
+When they rise to superstar status we are quick to claim, "oh, I knew her when she ...", or, "I remember him as a kid in school" and diminish their accomplishments with our memories of them when they were just like us.

 Even that upstart Jesus was not immune from this kind of treatment, was he?
 We hear in this text how Jesus returned to his hometown, a featured guest preacher in the synagogue there, teaching with great authority and astounding all who heard him.
-Unfortunately the crowd were astounded not so much by what he had to say, impressive and authoritative as it seems to have been, but astounded instead because this was their own Jesus.
-In spite of his status elsewhere here he was a hometown boy.
-They knew his family well, his mother and brothers by name and his sisters who were right there in the crowd.
-It sounds a bit to me like there was some hidden anger buried there, which is also not surprising.
-There often is a feeling of resentment towards people who have "made it" on the outside, a bitterness that they have gone on while those still in the hometown have stayed frozen in time.
+Unfortunately those in the crowd were astounded not so much by what he had to say, impressive and authoritative as it seems to have been, but were astounded instead because this was their own Jesus.
+In spite of his status elsewhere, here he was a hometown boy.
+They knew his family well; called his mother and brothers by name; and recognized his sisters who were right there in the crowd.
+I think we also hear a bit of hidden anger buried in their amazement, which also is not surprising.
+People often feel a resentment towards those from their neighbourhood who have "made it" on the outside, seemingly having rejected the constant and stable values of their hometown.

-That kind of disbelief, of wanting to diminish the accomplishments of a hometown person is very common.
-Even Jesus, amazed as he was at their unbelief, recognized how 'normal' it was for this to happen, and commented that "prophets are not without honour, except in their hometown, and among their own kin, and in their own house."
-Seems even his brothers and sisters joined in asking, "who does he think he is?!"
-Mark even records the footnote that Jesus could do no deed of power there except for curing a few sick people.
-This is a very curious statement, and we'll look at it a bit deeper in a minute.
+That reaction, wanting to diminish the accomplishments of a hometown person, is very common.
+Even Jesus, amazed as he was at their unbelief, recognized how 'normal' it was for this to happen and uttered the familiar comment that "prophets are not without honour, except in their hometown, and among their own kin, and in their own house."
+Naturally this made the situation even more tense, as even his brothers and sisters joined in asking, "who does he think he is?!"
+Mark records the odd footnote that Jesus could do no deed of power there except for curing a few sick people.
+This is a very curious statement, and we'll probe it a bit deeper in a minute.